Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 file from the current directory and prepare the associated VM.

-Destroy all the VM managed by Virt-Lightning.
+Destroy all the VMs managed by Virt-Lightning.

 Start a specific VM, without reading the virt-lightning.yaml